Stig-Boye-Andersen/admonitio/README.md

 So far we've kept the reminder/notification functionality in one system and the documentation/guide in another system.
 Wouldn't it be nice if those two things could be combined?

-This is where GitHub comes to the rescue since it allow us to build a system where both the reminder and the guide is managed in the same system.
+This is where GitHub comes to the rescue since it allows us to build a system where both the reminder and the guide is managed in the same system.
 To fulfill our requrements the system should be designed as follows:

 The basic technical idea is base on Markdown documents and their Frontmatter feature.